elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 - _IP Spoofing:_ Addresses in packet headers are altered so that traffic is routed to the attackers IP address
 - _ARP Spoofing:_ Links attackers MAC address to a user's IP address on a network by using fake ARP messages
 - _DNS Spoofing:_ Involves altering a DNS record so that users are sent to the attackers IP address
+- Neither party is aware that their traffic is passing through the attacker's spoof

 ![](../images/arp0.png)